Mann-27/Flying-Fish-Game/README.md

 - **Score System**: Earn points by avoiding collisions and staying in the air.
 - **Game Over**: The game ends if the fish collides with an obstacle.
 - **Responsive**: PLay on any device.
+- **UserCount**:Total Visits and Unique Users are Displayed when Game is Over.
 ---

 ## 🛠️ Technologies Used